golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 ```

-In the code we decreased the `maxParallelTasks` value from the default value of 5, to make sure that some of our five tasks will be run on the same provider.
+In the code, we decreased the `maxParallelTasks` value from the default value of 5, to make sure that some of our five tasks will be run on the same provider.

-The `beforeEach()` method is used to upload a file to a remote computer, that will be used to log all future activity run on this provider.
+The `beforeEach()` method is used to upload a file to a remote computer that will be used to log all future activity run on this provider.
 The task function used in the `beforeEach()` method contains an additional `console.log` to demonstrate that even if the whole job consists of five tasks, the task function used in `beforeEach()` will be executed only once per provider.
 (Unless the provider disengages and is engaged again - in such a situation, its virtual machine would be created anew, and we would upload the file again there).

 Note how we utilized the `ctx` worker context to get the provider name using the `provider.name` property.